wp-plugins/member-access/readme.txt

 * [Member Access](http://www.chrisabernethy.com/wordpress-plugins/member-access/ "Member Access") plugin.
 * Check out the other [WordPress plugins](http://www.chrisabernethy.com/wordpress-plugins/ "Other WordPress Plugins by Chris Abernethy") by the same author.
-* To be notified of plugin updates, [follow me on Twitter!](http://twitter.com/brownoxford "Follow me on Twitter!")
+* To be notified of plugin updates, [follow me on Twitter](http://twitter.com/brownoxford "Follow me on Twitter") or [join the mailing list!](http://eepurl.com/HsV3 "Subscribe to the mailing list!")

 == Installation ==